Look and Listen:

 Don’t forget to examine the door itself.
 Wood doors will need to check for water damage and warp, as well as chipped and peeling paint.
 Steel doors may have rust spots that may need sanding, primed and painted.
 Rust is a major enemy for any garage door.
 Yearly maintenance can help keep it away.

 Use a mild detergent to wash your door; do not use abrasive cleansers.
 Check for scratches that need repairing.
-Treat with zinc-based primer, if bare metal is exposed.
+Treat with zinc-based primer, if a bare metal is exposed.
 Avoid excessive touch-up; post-applied painting will not match the original factory finish.